Artists of Hope

 She quickly led me to other images of Bro.
 Martin’s, whose artistic work extends much beyond book jackets.
 Known to work on as many as fifteen diverse projects at a time, his art includes illustrating missals, carving tiles, firing clay pots and bowls, painting stained-glass windows, designing blueprints for churches and houses of prayer, and making liturgical furniture.
 Each day, he moves between art spaces around the sprawling 250-acre campus of Saint Meinrad Archabbey, located sixty-five miles west of Louisville in southern Indiana.

-But it was a commissioned project by St. Meinrad’s that led him to his eventual embrace of the monastic life in 2005.
+It was a commissioned project by Saint Meinrad’s that led him to his eventual embrace of the monastic life in 2005.
 As Bro.
 Martin shares, “I worked on the renovation of the church, and the Benedictines worked on the renovation of me.”
 Today, Bro.
 Martin says he is still a work in progress, Dorothy’s own frequent self-assessment.
 In fact, Saint Meinrad’s was a favorite place of Dorothy’s.
 She often visited the Archabbey when she stayed in nearby Tell City with Joe and Alice Zarrella, two stalwart Catholic Workers going back to its early New York days.
 Joe had the unenviable position of serving as the CW bookkeeper.
 And it was often Alice’s dollar bill, posted from Tell City and faithfully sent every pay day, Depression be damned, that was the only thing he had to book.

 “Artists like Brothers Martin and Mickey enable us to see the life around us with fresh eyes.”

 I was reminded of Catholic Worker generosity when Bro.
 Martin offered his own, opening wide the door to his artwork for us.
-Besides his endearing sower, which serves as the icon for the new “Sowing Seeds” column highlighting Catholic Worker communities, this newsletter is home to three other images, used as icons for “Good Talk,” “Breaking Bread,” and “Signs of Holiness.”
+Besides his endearing sower, which serves as the icon for the new Sowing Seeds column highlighting Catholic Worker communities, this newsletter is home to three other images, used as icons for Good Talk, Breaking Bread, and Signs of Holiness.

 It was the hospitality of another faithful Catholic Worker couple, Pat and Kathleen Jordan, that brought me to Bro.
 Mickey McGrath.
-Nearly two decades ago, my husband and I arrived for a festive Sunday brunch at the Jordan home in Rosebank, Staten Island, just blocks away from where Dorothy had once labored over her typewriter, perched at her kitchen table, to produce the very first edition of
+Nearly two decades ago, my husband and I arrived for a festive Sunday brunch at the Jordan home in Rosebank, Staten Island, just blocks away from where Dorothy had once labored over her typewriter, perched at her kitchen table, to produce the very first edition of t

-The Catholic Worker.
+he Catholic Worker.
 Mickey’s energy suffused all our conversations.
 At the time, he was completing a children’s book on Dorothy Day and spoke with the exuberance and delight of a child at play, alive to all around him.

 Mickey’s joy stayed with me.
 So, when the Guild was looking for art to celebrate the historic send-off of 137 archival boxes of evidence attesting to Day’s holiness, gathered over years and weighing easily two tons, he came immediately to mind.
 Recognizing Dorothy’s passion as a young idealist, a passion that never left her, Mickey created this image below.
 Since then, we’ve been gifted with other pieces of his vibrant works, including the image for this season’s newsletter,